adversarial-training-capstone-project/adversarial-training-capstone-project.github.io/_posts/2022-03-07-improving-robustness-via-adversarial-training.md

 For our research, we will use adversarial training in the training procedure for the AVOD model and compare its results to other approaches in improving robustness as well as to the normally trained model.
 Additionally, given the structure of the AVOD model, we will be adding the perturbations to the feature maps, which are the transformations of the input data so that it can be passed through the deep fusion layers.

 ![AVOD Arch Addition](/assets/img/avod_arch_add.png){: .mx-auto.d-block :}
-*Our Proposed Addition to the AVOD Architecture*{: .mx-auto.d-block :}

 ## Fast Gradient Sign Method (FGSM)